-I’ll be adding to this list of free photo books when I come across more.
-If you have any good recommendations, please leave them in the comments so everyone can benefit.
+If you have any good recommendations, please leave them in the comments below so everyone can benefit.

-Fine art photography is a way for the photographer to express his work as an artist, without the constrains of a particular genre.
+Fine art photography is a way for the photographer to express his or her work as an artist, without the constraints of a particular genre.
 Selling fine art photography can be a lucrative venture if conducted well, and in this free ebook you’ll learn some of the tips to making your first sale.

 Whilst guides such as these quickly go out of date, this one by Photo Concentrate contains some useful tips on your next camera purchase that are still very much relevant today.

 There’s a lot of money to be made from stock photography.
-It’s a rare photographic passive income source, which can allow you to make money while you sleep.
-Here’s a good guide on how to get started.
+It’s a rare photographic passive income source, which can allow you to make money even as you sleep.
+Here’s a handy guide on how to get started.

-Guide to Portrait Photography Basic – by Adorama
+7. Guide to Portrait Photography Basics – by Adorama

 No matter what your level as a photographer, it’s always possible to improve.
 This free guide on portrait photography from Adorama can help both beginners and advanced photographers alike, with easy to follow guides on developing and maintaining a solid foundation of portrait photography.
 Definitely something for everyone.

-Updated for 2016, you’re provided with a step-by-step guide to help you implement a rock solid business plan, target the photo clients you want, and land more gigs.
+This one may have been written a few years ago, but the advice is still relevant.
+It’s a step-by-step guide to help you implement a rock-solid business plan, target the photo clients you want, and land more gigs.

 Who’d have though there were so many different types of natural light?
 Anne describes the best way to use your camera in different natural lighting situations in this useful free photography ebook available on iTunes.